Toppled Bashir moved from residence to Khartoum's Kobar prison: relatives

 Awad Ibn Auf, an Islamist like Bashir, initially headed the TMC before stepping down after one day in the post.
 Abdel Fattah al-Burhan, who has engaged in impromptu dialogue with protesters in the streets of the capital, now heads the council and has promised to hold elections within two years.

+SPLM-N leader Abdelaziz Adam al-Helew, in a statement conveyed to Reuters in Khartoum, said the move was to help facilitate “the immediate and smooth handover of power to civilians” in Sudan.

+The SPLM-N had sought to overthrow Bashir and is seeking autonomy for Blue Nile and South Kordofan and a redistribution of wealth and political powers in the country.

-Bashir ruled Sudan for 30 years after seizing power in an Islamist-backed military coup.
+Bashir ruled Sudan with an iron hand for 30 years after seizing power in an Islamist-backed military coup.

 Uganda will consider offering asylum to Bashir despite his indictment by the International Criminal Court, a foreign affairs official said in Kampala on Wednesday.